MonoidMusician/blog/sources/pickling.md

 Emphatically no – but, it is probably not worth it.

 See, we could have the notion of equality that pickling and unpickling preserve.
-Graph equality, where the sharing of mutable references is tracked and tabulated by their role, instead of exact referential identity^[think: pointer].
+Graph equality, where the sharing of mutable references is tracked and tabulated by their role, instead of exact referential identity.^[think: pointer]

 If you have two data graphs where pointers are shared in equivalent ways, sure, they could totally be considered parallel universes and interchangeable amongst themselves.
 (Obviously if something external holds references to them and you donʼt have a way to swap them out, this can break.)